-For those of you who have decided that your current job/company offers poor job satisfaction or little in the way of career progression then you might start looking for a new role, employer or even a change in career.
+Maybe 2020 is the year that you have decided your current job/company offers poor job satisfaction or little in the way of career progression so you might start looking for a new role, employer or even a totally new career.

-So if you have decided to look for a new role or career change, it is definitely the right time to give your resume (aka CV) and/or LinkedIn profile an update/refresh.
+If you have decided to look for a new role or career change it is definitely the right time to give your resume (aka CV, personal profile, one pager) and/or LinkedIn profile an refresh.
 Organisations and hiring managers are looking for people who can add value and positively benefit the organisation.
 So in order for you stand out you must show these organisations and hiring managers how you are the “solution” to the very reason why they are recruiting in the first place.
-There are 3 keys areas that you should include on your resume and/or LinkedIn profile:
+There are 3 keys areas that from my experience you should include on your resume and/or LinkedIn profile:

 1. Highlight achievements over responsibilities in your resume

 Your resume or LinkedIn profile should not only list your responsibilities but should also include your achievements – this will help highlight the value you can add to an organisation.
 These achievements should demonstrate an outcome based on what you have done, for example: “bringing in additional revenue ($500,000) as a result of creating a new commercial pricing model”.
 If you can show an achievement that has benefited your customers it will be hugely powerful because most forward thinking digital organisations want to put their customer at the centre of everything they do.

 It’s also worth ensuring you have quantifiable figures for each achievement, such as sales targets ($2m) or P&L responsibility ($5m) or even the value of projects delivered ($10m+).
 It is also beneficial to demonstrate the scale of your experience, skills and achievements as this allows the hiring manager to compare you to other candidates (you will hopefully stand out).

 3. Solving a potential employer’s “problem”